Space bar: Other uses

 Depending on the operating system, the space bar used with a modifier key such as the control key may have functions such as resizing or closing the current window, half-spacing, or even backspacing.
 On web browsers, the space bar usually allows the user to page down or to page up when the space bar is used with the Shift key.

 In many programs for playback of linear media (such as videos or music), the space bar is used for pausing and resuming playback, or for manually advancing through text.

 In video games where the playable character can move and jump, the default key to jump is usually the space bar.
 This is typically used in conjunction with the WASD keys for up, down, left and right movement.
-Due to its central position and ease of access, the space bar is also frequently used in rhythm games, browser-based clicker challenges, and speed tests that measure human input performance over fixed time intervals, such as clicks per second (CPS) tests.
+Due to its central position and ease of access, the space bar is also frequently used in rhythm games, browser-based clicker challenges and speed tests that measure human input performance over fixed time intervals.

 In emulators, the space bar is usually used to mimic action buttons on classic systems such as the Atari 2600.

 In Japanese the space bar is used to cycle through different realizations of what is typed, as Japanese typically does not use spaces and uses multiple writing systems.